dcchambers/dcchambers.github.io/_pages/ai.md

 ## Research

-I often use AI (primarily Gemini) for general Q&A and research.
+I often use AI (primarily Gemini or Kagi Quick Answer) for general Q&A and research.
 This is an area modern LLMs excel at.
 Combine that with web search and multi-modal capabilities, these tools are, quite frankly, incredible.

-My Pixel 9 Pro that I purchased in December 2024 included a free one year subscription to Google's Gemini Advanced AI, and it's been a really great conversational research "partner".
-The conversational style voice synthesis is really, scary good.
+The conversational style voice synthesis in Gemini is really, scary good.

 You *do* need to be cautious when using AI tools for research.
 After all LLMs **cannot actually reason** and simply use mathematical probability to generate one token at a time.